All about back pain

 A back has many joining structures that include joints, ligaments, tendons and bones with the main support being the spine.
 The spine is made up of 24 different bones, which are referred to as the vertebrae, including the bones on the coccyx and sacrum.
 Your spine is able to bend due to the discs that are between the vertebrae, which act as shock absorbers.
 Your spinal cord threads down through the central canal of each vertebra and carries nerves to the rest of your body from your brain.

 Your lower back area may experience stiffness, soreness and tension.
-This kind of pain is referred to as ‘non-specific’ back pain and will significantly improve after a few days.
+This kind of pain is referred to as ‘non-specific’ back pain and will significantly improve after a few days, in most cases.

 Depending on how long your symptoms last your back pain may be referred to as either ‘chronic’ or ‘acute’:

 - Acute back pain lasts less than six weeks

 - Sub-acute back lasts six weeks to 12 weeks

 - Chronic back pain lasts longer than three months